Chart Color Schemes

 Ashwood - Chadstone has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified nineteen such projects that could potentially affect this area.
-Notable among these are the Ashburton Library and Community Centre, Suburban Rail Loop East, 65A Power Avenue Social Housing, and Ashwood Green.
-The following list provides details on those projects most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 19 projects that may impact the region.
+Notable ones include Ashburton Library and Community Centre, Suburban Rail Loop East, 65A Power Avenue Social Housing, and Ashwood Green.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.